+Total % Comment

+number company-

+of wide

+facilities facilities

+exposed this

+to water represents

+risk

-number of facilities exposed % company- wide facilities this represents Comment Row 1 10 26-50 Manufacturing facilities are considered because of the nature of our business and relatively non-material water impact of distribution centers, and offices by comparison.
+Row 1 10 Manufacturing facilities are considered because of the nature of our business and relatively non-material water impact of distribution centers, and offices by comparison.
 10 out of 31 manufacturing locations, representing 32% of our manufacturing locations, have been identified as being exposed to substantive water risk.
 These facilities are within regions of varying types of water risk that can create substantive change.
 Water is the main ingredient in substantially all of our products.
 As such, even where water is widely available, water purification and waste treatment infrastructure limitations could increase costs or constrain our operations.
 As of Dec.
-31, 2021, we operated manufacturing locations across the U.S., Canada, and Mexico.
-Our manufacturing facility in Newbridge, Ireland, was under construction and not fully operational.
-We expect this facility to be fully operational during 2022.
+31, 2022, we operated manufacturing locations across the U.S., Canada, Mexico, and Ireland.
 We utilize the WRI Water Risk Atlas Aqueduct tool and the WWF Water Risk Atlas to provide an analysis covering physical, reputational and regulatory variables on a current and forward-looking basis, in addition to risk information for key commodities.